Spyroula/DisasterResponse_pipeline/README.md

 ## Description

 This Project is a part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
-The initial data set contains real pre-labelled tweet and messages that were sent during disaster events. we aim to build a machine learning Natural Language Processing tool to categorize these events so that you can send the messages to an appropriate disaster relief agency.
+The initial data set contains real pre-labelled tweets and messages that were sent during disaster events. we aim to build a machine learning Natural Language Processing tool to categorize these events so that you can send the messages to an appropriate disaster relief agency.